 Current estimates of prevalence of autism spectrum disorders are in the range of 1/68 in the US, with similar ranges in other countries.
 Autism is about 4 times more common among boys.
 In recent years, there has been a rapid rise in the diagnosis of autism spectrum disorders, partially because of changes in diagnostic criteria.

 The specific cause in most cases of autism spectrum disorders remains elusive.
-However, some cases have occurred with congenital rubella syndrome, cytomegalic inclusion disease, phenylketonuria, or fragile X syndrome.
+However, some cases have occurred with congenital rubella syndrome, cytomegalic inclusion disease, phenylketonuria, tuberous sclerosis complex, or Fragile X syndrome.

 Two main features characterize autism spectrum disorders:

 Both of these features must be present at a young age (although they may not be recognized at the time) and must be severe enough to significantly impair the child's ability to function at home, school, or other situations.
 Manifestations must be more pronounced than expected for the child’s developmental level and adjusted for norms in different cultures.

 Examples of deficits in social communication and interaction include

 Deficits in social and/or emotional reciprocity (eg, failure to initiate or respond to social interactions or conversation, no sharing of emotions)

 Deficits in nonverbal social communication (eg, difficulty interpreting others' body language, gestures, and expressions; diminished facial expressions and gestures and/or eye contact)